xue2sheng/jsonMock/README.md

 ## Windows 10

-By installing **ninja build** command and add it to the *path environment varible* at your *Powershell console*, you might spare yourself some pain in the neck to prevent usual Windows *make* warnings/errors:
+By installing **ninja build** command and add it to the *path environment varible* at your *Powershell console*, you might spare yourself some pain in the neck to prevent the following Windows *make* warnings/errors:

+     make: *** No targets specified and no makefile found.
+Stop.

+So as a workaround, just use **ninja** to build all the binaries, provided you got already installed *go 1.8*:

      mkdir build
      cd build